-- Zelboraf is taken by mouth twice a day.
-Your dose is tablets at a time. - Cotellic is also taken by mouth, once a day.
-Your dose is tablets at a time. - You DO NOT take Cotellic the last 7 days of each 28-day cycle.
-(See the attached calendar for more information.) - · Both drugs can be taken with food or without food. - The doses of the drugs may be lowered by your oncology team if you have a lot of side effects or other problems.
+- · Zelboraf is taken by mouth twice a day. - Cotellic is also taken by mouth, once a day. - You DO NOT take Cotellic the last 7 days of each 28-day cycle. - Both drugs can be taken with food or without food. - The doses of the drugs may be lowered by your oncology team if you have a lot of side effects or other problems.